vishwateja123456/assignment-3--principles-of-databases--cs-565--fall-2024/README.md

 ## ❖・Introduction・❖

 For this assignment, you will complete update and delete routines in a web app using the MENN (Mongo, Express, Nunjucks, Node) stack.
 You will not need to add any files to this scaffold; all required files are already included in this repo.
 Routines, or routes, for the update and delete procedures must go in the included `server.js` file.
+When either route is carried out successfully, a message in the CLI should report the task carried out.
+For example, if a record was removed, your program should report which record was removed.
+Do the same for the “update” route.
 A starter database is included in this project (see below).

 ---